lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > particularly unlikely that one could construct a scenario in which one
 > run terminates successfully after n transition steps, while another
 > performs even n+1, let alone infinitely many, such steps.

+I think the reviewer has a good point.
+I'll need to think a little more about this termination thing.
+Maybe Neel has thoughts on this?

 > --